calaldees/blog/construction/arcadeCabinet/mark2.md

         * Launch MAME
         * Duck volume on activating keyword
         * `grep` game names
+* People can browse a list of games on their mobile phones at [spludlow.co.uk](https://data.spludlow.co.uk/mame/machine) - web accessible mame lists

 ## Run on `rhasspy-load-mame` on GroovyArcade at startup